 "But more relevant and more important, if I may say so, is that the thrust of the whole effort is on implementation.
-In our country all, or most of the welfare legislations have met their waterloo at the implementation level, So, some of us thought that in a situation like in India, the most important thing is to focus attention on implementation itself."
+In our country all, or most of the welfare legislations have met their waterloo at the implementation level.
+So, some of us thought that in a situation like in India, the most important thing is to focus attention on implementation itself."
+Audite 16 Thursday oint Second is the worker.
+Once in history, he may say that "I will implement the law because it benefits me" and the employer may say "I will also be a party to it because I am the man who is to foot the bill and meet other responsibilities and so on."
+Over and above this is the Government.
+It is because in our Welfare State or the Social Justice State, it is the Government which has got to oversee the functioning.
+So, the functional contribut.on to the efficient implementation of this legislation is taken care of by a Board which contains three partners."

-2.8 Explaining the broad framework of the legislation prepared by the petitioners, Justice Iyer stated:
+2.8 Explaining the broad framework of the legislation prepared by the petitioners, Justice Iyer stated :

 "We have a Board.
 It consists of three agencies including representatives of the employers.
-It is because, employers are very much involved in the process of amenities for workers, security for workers, wages for workers and things like that.
-So, the employer is an important partner in the process of enforcement.
+It is because, employers are very much involved in the process of amenities for workers, secu-rity for workers, wages for workers and things like that.
+So, it and Conthe employer is an important partner in the process of enforcement.